sumn2u/MakeMyProtfolio/README.md

 # Angel-s-Hack
-Angel's Hack is an open source project and intended to help the user to gain the information much more easier
+Angel's Hack is an open source project and intended to help the user to gain the information when they are inneed of help.